1. The paperback edition out now!!

 CAME OUT SUMMER 2020!!!
 PAPERBACK NOW OUT SUMMER 2021!!!
-My debut middle grade novel (that's ~secretly~ also for adults)!!! with Dial Books for Young Readers at Penguin Random House and shortlisted as one of the "Six Must-Read Pride Books from Penguin Young Readers" and "Best Books of 2020" by Kirkus Reviews, "Best Queer Books of 2020" by Autostraddle, a Rainbow Book List read by the American Library Association, a "Michigan Notable Book" Award by the Library of Michigan, shortlisted for the OWL (Outstanding Works of Literature) from BookPal, and Book Pick of the Month by the Society of Children's Book Writers and Illustrators.
-Most importantly, The Ship We Built is also noted as the first middle grade novel centering a trans boy to be written by one released with a major publisher.
+My debut middle grade novel (that's ~secretly~ also for adults)!!! with Dial Books for Young Readers at Penguin Random House and listed as one of the "Six Must-Read Pride Books from Penguin Young Readers" and "Best Books of 2020" by Kirkus Reviews, "Best Queer Books of 2020" by Autostraddle, a Rainbow Book List read by the American Library Association, a "Michigan Notable Book" Award by the Library of Michigan, shortlisted for the OWL (Outstanding Works of Literature) from BookPal, and Book Pick of the Month by the Society of Children's Book Writers and Illustrators.
+Most importantly, The Ship We Built is also noted as the first middle grade novel centering a trans boy to be written by one released with a major publisher in the USA.

 * ”Bean vividly and sensitively captures the struggle of being a child who just can’t fit in and doesn’t understand why.
 It is an authentic portrayal of childhood pain without an ounce of condescension. . . .
 While the book tackles big issues, primarily addressing being trans and queer and surviving incest as well as touching on parental incarceration, anyone who has ever been a sad or confused child will be able to see a little bit of themselves in Rowan and Sofie. . . .
 Everyone should read this remarkable, affecting novel. ”—Kirkus Reviews, starred review